Sri Lankan cricket team in England in 2014

 The Sri Lanka national cricket team toured England from 13 May to 24 June 2014 for a Twenty20 International (T20I), five One Day Internationals (ODIs) and two Test matches against the England cricket team.
-They also played three one-day and one four-day tour matches against English county sides, as well as preceding the entire tour with a two-match ODI series against Ireland.
+They also played three one-day and one four-day tour matches against English county sides.
+Their England tour was preceded by a two-match ODI series against Ireland.
 Sri Lanka won the Test series 1–0 (the first time they had won a Test series with more than one match in England), the ODI series 3–2 and the one-off T20I.